Truss quits, but UK's political and economic turmoil persist

 Truss became the third Conservative prime minister to be toppled in as many years, extending the instability that has shaken Britain since it broke off from the European Union and leaving its leadership in limbo as the country faces a cost-of-living crisis and looming recession.

-"I cannot deliver the mandate on which I was elected by the Conservative Party," Truss acknowledged in a statement delivered outside her 10 Downing Street office.
+"I cannot deliver the mandate on which I was elected by the Conservative Party," Truss, 47, said outside her 10 Downing Street office.

 The Conservative Party said it would choose a successor by the end of next week.
 Potential contenders include: former Treasury chief Rishi Sunak, who lost to Truss in the last leadership contest; House of Commons leader Penny Mordaunt; Defense Secretary Ben Wallace; and Boris Johnson, the former prime minister ousted in July over a series of ethics scandals.